 In general, however, points are scored when a dart hits the board.
 The dartboard is segmented into different sections.
 Each section has a number attached to it.
 That number is the number of points that you earn when your dart strikes it.

 If your dart hits outside of the board, then you earn zero points.
 If you manage to strike the bullseye, then it is typically worth 50 points.
-Though it could be worth more or less depending on what dart game you’re playing.
+However, it could be worth more or less depending on what dart game you’re playing.

 2. Single, Double, Triple Scoring